LukeTOBrien/webdev-curriculum/JavaScript/en-GB/Farm Animals - Objects/Farm Animals Objects en-GB.md

 ];
 ```

-Now that we have added the images to our objects, we can now change our code to display the images instead of the name of the animal.
+Now that we have added the images to our objects, we can now change our code to display the images instead of the name of the animal.<br>
+Replace the statement `div.innerHTML...` with the following code:

 ```
 var img = document.createElement('img');
-div.style.width = 200
-div.style.display = "inline-block"
+img.src = animals[index].img;
+div.appendChild(img);
 ```

 # End of lesson